Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsubsection{Internal Shock}

-We implement the internal shock design proposed by \citet{LMS2022}.
-The intuition behind it is to exploit transitory shocks to firm-level value-added growth, which permanently shift the level of value added afterwards, but are orthogonal to past and future value-added trends beyond a short transitory window (typically of two years).
-Under the assumption that firm-level value added can be approximated by a time-series process with a permanent and transitory component, and that shocks to the transitory component are independent of firm-level labor-supply shifts, we can exploit this variation as an exogenous change in firm-level labor demand.
-While the internal shock is not without limitations, it provides a reliable source of firm-level variation in labor demand across the three countries.
+We implement the internal shock design proposed by \citet{LMS2022}, which is commonly used in the literature.
+The intuition is to exploit transitory shocks to firm-level value-added growth that permanently shift the level of value added, while being orthogonal to past and future value-added trends beyond a short transitory window (typically two years).
+Assuming that firm-level value added can be approximated by a time-series process with permanent and transitory components, and that shocks to the transitory component are independent of firm-level labor-supply shifts, we can exploit this variation as an exogenous change in labor demand.
+While the internal shock is not without limitations, it provides a reliable source of firm-level variation in labor demand across the three countries, and captures variations in labor demand across the distribution of firms in each country.

-Throughout the paper, we use changes in firm-level value added to construct the internal shock.
-In particular, we define an internal demand shock indicator $Z^{\text{Int}}_{j}$ equal to one for firms that experience a value-added growth exceeding the median within their 2-digit industry in each country in the same year.
-The indicator is constructed for each firm cohort, allowing us to compare firms that experience positive demand shocks with those that do not within the same time window.
+We define an internal demand shock indicator $Z^{\text{Int}}_{j}$ equal to one for firms that experience a value-added growth exceeding the median within their 2-digit industry in each country in the same year, i.e., the assignment is within the same ``cohort'' of firms.
+This allows us to compare firms that experience positive demand shocks with those that do not within the same time window.
 Our main findings are robust to alternative shock definitions, such as defining value-added growth within groups of firms depending on whether they face wage constraints or when computing the median weighted by firm employment size.